Asymptotic properties of a componentwise ARH(1) plug-in predictor: Simulation study

-A simulation study is undertaken to illustrate the behavior of the formulated componentwise estimator of the autocorrelation operator, and of its associated ARH(1) plug-in predictor for large sample sizes, in Section \ref{secBlss}.
-By implementation of alternative ARH(1) plug-in prediction techniques, from the previous and current literature, a comparative study is also developed in Section \ref{ACS}.
-In the subsequent sections, we restrict our attention to the Gaussian ARH(1) framework.
+A simulation study is undertaken to illustrate the behaviour of the formulated componentwise estimator of the autocorrelation operator, and of its associated ARH(1) plug--in predictor for large sample sizes.
+The results are reported in Appendix \ref{A3:secBlss}.
+In Appendix \ref{A3:ACS}, a comparative study is developed, from the implementation of the ARH(1) plug--in prediction techniques proposed in \cite{AntoniadisSapatinas03,Besseetal00,Bosq00,Guillas01}.
+In the subsequent sections, we restrict our attention to the Gaussian case